 If you love Spain and want to know more about this country and its tradition, why not start with Spanish surnames?
 Names are a wonderful way to start knowing about a country.

 Spain is known for its food, dance, and even beautiful beaches.
 It is mesmerizingly beautiful and one of the popular travel destinations.
-So be it planning a trip there or just quenching your thirst for knowledge, here is a list of Spanish surnames that you might want to have a look at.
+So whether you are planning a trip there or just quenching your thirst for knowledge, here is a list of Spanish surnames that you might want to have a look at.

 List Of Common Spanish Surnames Or Family Names